Clopen-Analysis/latex/README.md

 If you want to contribute to any of the build system, automation, or other pieces (or if you just aren't sure if you should submit a PR) you can [start a discussion](https://github.com/Clopen-Analysis/latex/discussions/new) to figure out whats best.

+There is a Gitter for organization members, but we also have [a public-facing Discord server](https://discord.gg/fUmVUhaPVy) for discussion.

 Lastly if you find an immediate issue, e.g. an error in any of the math, please [file an issue](https://github.com/Clopen-Analysis/latex/issues/new/choose)!